Bass-PHOX/F1uent/README.md

   \Fix: TBD

 The Accent color displays weirdly.
-  \Workaround: Enable the original fluent theme together with my custom version, and modify the accent color in that to your desirable color, then modify the accent color in my custom theme to be either a different shade or a contrasting color.
+  \Workaround: Enable the original fluent theme together with my custom version, and modify the accent color in that to your desired color, then modify the accent color in my custom theme to be either a different shade or a contrasting color.
   \Fix: TBD
 ```